 9. Take supplements that help support brain health.

-Supplements such as curcumin help combat free radicals and inflammation in the brain.
+Supplements such as curcumin help provide defense against free radicals and supports normal inflammation responses.
 A sharper brain is needed to run the body efficiently.

 Body movement is extremely important for good cardiovascular and digestive health, especially as we age.
 Combating accelerated aging is much easier with regular exercise.
 Exercise is needed for efficient blood circulation and for keeping the nervous, cardiovascular, endocrine and respiratory system optimal.
 Plus, it improves sleep, elevates feelings, and reduces inflammation.
 Exercise most days of the week if you can.